yatesdr/svgkeyer/README.md

 1. Scoreboards or statistics
 2. Lower thirds
 3. Video / news clip overlays
-4. Anything else you want to overlay
+4. Anything else you want to overlay that can be rendered in an SVG document.

 # Installing